bomurphy/Capstone-Individual/itp-02/README.md

-Thi folder is for ITP-02.
+This folder is for ITP-02.